cloudera/flink-tutorials/flink-quickstart-cdh/README.md

 A Flink application has to define a main class that will be executed on the client side on job submission.
 The main class will define the application pipeline that is going to be executed on the cluster.

 Our main class is the `HeapMonitorPipeline` which contains a main method like any standard Java application.
-The arguments passed to our main method will be determined by us when we use the flink-client.
+The arguments passed to our main method will be determined by us when we use the flink client.
 We use the  `ParameterTool` utility to conveniently pass parameters to our job that we can use in our operator implementations.

-The first thing we do is create the `StreamExecutionEnvironment` which can be used to define DataStreams and data processing logic as we will se below.
+At first we create the `StreamExecutionEnvironment` which can be used to define DataStreams and data processing logic as we will se below.
 It is also used to configure important job parameters such as checkpointing behaviour to guarantee data consistency for our application.

 ```
 final StreamExecutionEnvironment env = StreamExecutionEnvironment.getExecutionEnvironment();
 env.enableCheckpointing(10_000);
 ```

 The `getExecutionEnvironment()` static call guarantees that our pipeline will always be using the correct environment where it is executed.
 When running from our IDE this means a local execution environment, and when running from the client for cluster submission it will return the yarn execution environment.
-This ensures that our pipeline can be executed both locally for testing purposes and for cluster deployment without modifying our pipeline.
+This ensures that our pipeline can be executed both locally for testing purposes and for cluster deployment without modifying the pipeline itself.

 Even though this application doesn't rely on user defined state we enable checkpointing every 10 seconds to allow the datasinks to produce consistent output to HDFS.